-Figure 1 illustrates the plan update process.
+Exhibit 1 illustrates the plan update process.
 The process began with a "Baseline Analysis" - an assessment of existing plans, policies, and physical conditions.
 The results of this analysis are described in the remainder of this section.
 With planning issues assessed and prioritized, the planning team developed alternative "Preliminary Scenarios" for growth and development for consideration by the community.
 Feedback and guidance from the Comprehensive Plan Steering Committee and the general public helped to guide the development of a "Preferred Scenario" and plan, including a series of policy recommendations.
-A draft plan was reviewed by the Steering Committee and then forwarded with recommendations for review by the Planning and Zoning Commission.
-The Planning Commission then forwarded the Plan on to City Council for final review and adoption.
-[NOTE: This text will be revised as needed to accurately reflect the adoption process, relevant dates and ordinance number, once the process has been completed]
+A draft plan was reviewed by the Steering Committee and forwarded with recommendations for review by the Planning and Zoning Commission on August 25, 2015.
+The Planning Commission moved to adopt the plan on September 9, 2015 and forwarded the document on to City Council for final review and adoption.
+City Council reviewed the plan on September 15 and, following revisions in response to public comment, adopted the final plan on October 6, 2015 (Resolution 2015-11).

-Figure 1.1: The Planning Process
+Exhibit 1.1: The Planning Process